Subfly/subfly_website/content/apps/yaba/eula.md

 ### 8.3 Effect of Termination
 Upon termination, your right to use the Software ceases immediately.
 However:
-- The MIT License terms continue to apply to any copies you have made
+- The AGPL-3 license terms continue to apply to any copies you have made
 - Your data remains on your devices and may persist
 - You are responsible for managing your data after termination
 - The Licensor is not responsible for data accessibility after termination